LiDAR competition: Watch the DJI M600 Pro and M210 go head-to-head

 LiDAR allows you to scan the ground underneath dense vegetation and has been used in recent years to make a number of important archaeological discoveries.

-Let us know what you think about Drone Mapping in the comments below.
+Let us know what you think about drone mapping in the comments below.

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

-FTC: DroneXL.co uses affiliate links that generate income.* We do not sell, share, rent out, or spam your email, ever.
-Our email goes out on weekdays around 5:30 p.m.
+FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
+We do not sell, share, rent out, or spam your email.